 - Customer specifications and alignment data can be stored for future maintenance purposes

 In future posts, we will delve deeper into shaft alignment methods.
-Additionally, we will provide you with the symptoms of shaft misalignment and an overview of the results you can achieve from proper shaft alignment.
+Additionally, we will provide you with the symptoms of shaft misalignment, causes of machine misalignment and an overview of the results you can achieve from proper shaft alignment.

 OASIS has equipped each of our eight service centers with laser shaft alignment systems.
 Our shaft alignment experts are available to discuss your specific alignment needs or to answer any questions.
 Please contact us for more information or to schedule a visit to your facility.